skypy/blue/README.md

 # blue

-This repository contains sames on how to configure a project using gradle.
-More examples will be added soon.
+This a sample repository to setup a project using gradle